treatment goals

 Prota’s proprietary peanut oral immunotherapy (PRT120) is an investigational new drug being evaluated for its capacity to induce sustained unresponsiveness, also referred to as remission of allergy.

-Four possible outcomes have recently been identified for the evaluation of treatments for peanut allergy:
+Several possible clinical outcomes have been described for the evaluation of food immunotherapy treatments:

-• Long-term sustained unresponsiveness (prolonged remission of allergy).
-Persistence of Sustained Unresponsiveness years after completing treatment, with ad libitum allergen intake in the intervening period, is referred to as “long-term sustained unresponsiveness” or “prolonged remission of allergy”.
+• Persistent sustained unresponsiveness / Persistent remission.
+When sustained unresponsiveness or remission of allergy is still present years after stopping treatment, with ad libitum allergen intake in the intervening period, this is referred to as “persistent sustained unresponsiveness” or “persistent remission”.
+This long-term outcome can be assessed by performing a food challenge several years after stopping treatment, with allergen avoidance reinstated for weeks or months prior to the food challenge.
 Such enduring protection years after treatment may suggest ‘possible’ tolerance, however permanence of protection cannot be proven.

 • Tolerance is defined as complete and permanent resolution of clinical response following exposure to any amount of the allergenic food after termination of therapy.
 There is currently no consensus on how to assess for the presence of tolerance since ‘permanence’ of an effect is difficult to establish within the context of a clinical study.

-Prota Therapeutics is focused on the evaluation of their investigational lead product, PRT120 for the primary outcome of sustained unresponsiveness.
-Sustained unresponsiveness allows a person who was previously allergic to peanut to now eat peanut freely in their diet.
-This is possible because the protection provided with sustained unresponsiveness persists even when there is no peanut intake for weeks or months.
+Prota Therapeutics is focused on the evaluation of their investigational lead product, PRT120 for the primary outcome of remission of peanut allergy (sustained unresponsiveness).
+Remission of peanut allergy allows a person who was previously allergic to peanut to now eat peanut freely in their diet.
+This is possible because the protection provided with remission persists even when there is no peanut intake for weeks or months.

 The Food Allergy Treatment Landscape